Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

 The first step to gifting cryptocurrency is to acquire the crypto yourself (assuming you don't yet have any).
 Although it may sound intimidating, it's actually quite easy to begin.

-Pro tip: MoonPay allows you to skip the extra steps by enabling instant crypto purchases that take minutes to complete, rather than having you wait a week or longer for your funds to settle with an exchange.
+Pro tip: MoonPay allows you to skip the extra steps by enabling instant crypto purchases that take minutes to complete, rather than having you wait for days while your funds to settle with a cryptocurrency exchange.

 2) Identify the recipient’s wallet address